Mayors in Wales: Mayoresses and Lady Mayoresses

 The wife of a male Mayor is called the Mayoress and accompanies him to civic functions.
 A male or female Mayor may appoint a female consort, usually a fellow councillor, as Mayoress.
+The first female mayor in Wales, Gwenllian Morgan of Brecon elected in 1910, appointed her sister, Nellie, as mayoress.
 In May 2000 the mayor of Cwmamman, Howard Power, appointed his 15-year-old niece Marianne Coleman as mayoress, because his wife was too busy to fill the role.
 In 2008 the new Mayor of Narberth, Suzanne Radford-Smith, nominated her aunt to be Mayoress.

 The consort of a Lord Mayor is the Lady Mayoress.